atkamara/Taxability/README.md

 ### Creating a virtual environment :

 This part is optional but highly recommended if you want to avoid version conflicts.
 Virtual environments are very useful tools, especially for data science because we collaborate a lot on a daily basis and we share codes from time to time.
 Setting up a virtual environment will help ensure that you can replicate your experiments on any computer.
-For the purposes of this tutorial, we will use the **virtualenv** library available on **pypi** and which you can easily download using the **pip** command.
-Here are the instructions (if you don't already have them) to follow:
+For the purpose of this tutorial, we will use the **virtualenv** library available on **pypi** and which you can easily download using the **pip** command.
+Here are the instructions (if you don't have it installed already) to follow:

 ```bash
 $  pip install virtualenv